How to Treat Librium Addiction

 - Inpatient and outpatient programs, in which trained professionals utilize behavioral therapy techniques to help create lasting change.

-- Aftercare programs, such as sober living homes, that help the person to maintain sobriety after treatment ends.
+- Aftercare programs, such as designated homes for sobriety, that help the person to maintain sobriety after treatment ends.

-Strong sober support is extremely helpful at this stage and participation in support groups is often recommended, as it helps to forge a strong sober support network.
+Strong sober support is extremely helpful at this stage and participation in sober groups or other types of support groups is often recommended, as it helps to forge a strong sober support network.

 Librium may be addictive, especially if taken for longer than prescribed, more often than prescribed, and/or in higher doses than prescribed 7.